INFORMSJoC/2021.0129/README.md

 ## Cite

-To cite this software, please cite this repository, using the following DOI.
+To cite this material, please cite this repository, using the following DOI.

 [![DOI](https://zenodo.org/badge/285853815.svg)](https://zenodo.org/badge/latestdoi/285853815)